Allodi-Lab/KHynes_3Dpipeline/README.md

 match_synapses.py
 ```

-The process was performed independently for GlyT2 and Gephyrin.
+The matching process is performed for both GlyT2 and Gephyrin.

 ---

-# 5. Per-Neuron Data
+# 7. Per-Neuron Results

-The final matching datasets contain one row for each neuron and include information about its location and associated synapse count.
+The matching stage produces a CSV dataset containing measurements for individual neurons.

 The GlyT2 dataset contains: